go-vela/site/content/tour/stages.md

 ```

 {{% alert title="Note:" color="info" %}}
-Be aware that `needs:` references stages by their name, which can be overridden by the `name` tag in the stage definition.
+Be aware that `needs:` references stages by their name, which can be overridden by the `name` key in the stage definition.
 {{% /alert %}}

 ```sh